fra87/RouterScraper/README.md

 # Details

-This project aims at providing a python module to interact with the Fastgate modem.
+This project aims at providing a python module to interact with different routers.

 # Project layout